 The VITAS Visa

-In order for a foreigner to study in Indonesia for more than a few weeks, a Temporary Residence Permit (KITAS) is required.
-As such, semester students must enter Indonesia on a Temporary Stay Visa or VITAS, which is subsequently converted into a KITAS after arrival in their city of study.
+In order for a foreigner to study in Indonesia for more than a few weeks, a Temporary Residence Permit (ITAS) is required.
+As such, semester students must enter Indonesia on a Temporary Stay Visa or VITAS, which is subsequently converted into an ITAS after arrival in their city of study.
 ACICIS’ in-country staff will assist with this conversion process.
-The KITAS study visa:
+The ITAS study visa:

 - Is valid for 12 months from the date of entry (for both single semester and annual students).